Photographing LED Christmas Lights and Displays: White Balance Adjustment

 RAW File Format

-The best white balance solution is to photograph using the RAW file format if this setting exists on the particular digital camera.
+The best white balance solution is to photograph using the RAW file format, if this setting exists on your particular digital camera.
 This format allows the photographer to set the WB after the photo has been taken.
 Performing a white balance with a raw file is quick and easy.
 You can either adjust the temperature and green-magenta sliders until the discolorations are removed, or you can simply click on a neutral reference within the image.
-More on this topic will be available in future articles.